Get Started

 min comes with a built-in help command that can be used to print information on a specific symbol.
 Essentially, this is equivalent to use the help symbol within the min REPL.

-$ min help dup
+$ min help stack.dup

 Syntax highlighting